 Got a great idea for a food business but not sure how to get started?
 Find out what to consider, and how to make it happen with our practical 8-step guide to sucessfully launching a food business.

-Are you an aspiring restaurateur with a fresh new business idea, but not sure where to start?
-Well, it turns out that now might actually be a great time to take the plunge.
+Well, it turns out that now might be a great time to take the plunge.
 Research shows that the food service industry is projected to grow from $2,646.99 billion in 2023 to $5,423.59 billion by 2030, at a CAGR of 10.79% during the forecast period.

 But the idea of starting up your own F&B business may seem daunting, especially when the outlook for start-ups is bleak.
 Research shows that as many as 90% of new restaurants fail.
 What's more, restauranteurs and other hospitality business owners have voiced their concerns lately about the affect of the rising cost of labor, energy and inflation on produce on the market.
 These rising overheads are making for a very challenging market, even for seasoned professionals to navigate.

 1. Make a solid Business Plan